 If you are looking for ideas about which reality television programmes you should watch and like a bit of a love story then try this article from The Guardian about people who found love on dating shows.

 As you all know, I get a lot of my articles from The Guardian.
-The articles are available for free but you can take out a subscription if you want to support journalism.
+The articles are available for free but you can take out a subscription if you want to support them.

 Bonus points for anyone who finds an article or podcast to discuss in class!